zhiqwang/yolort/deployment/tensorrt/README.md

      - cudnn_cnn_infer64_8.dll, cudnn_ops_infer64_8.dll, cudnn64_8.dll, nvinfer.dll, nvinfer_plugin.dll, nvonnxparser.dll, zlibwapi.dll (On which CUDA and cudnn depend)
      - opencv_corexxx.dll opencv_imgcodecsxxx.dll opencv_imgprocxxx.dll (Subsequent dependencies by OpenCV or you can also use Static OpenCV Library)
+     - Caculate time use the **sys/time.h** you should don;t use in the windows ,otherwise you will complie failed .

 1. Now, you can infer your own images.